(Amended by Ord. No. 187,095, Eff. 7/1/21.)

 3. Notice of an administrative hold by DCR.

-(d) Pre-Hearing Disclosures.
+(e) Pre-Hearing Disclosures.
 No later than seven calendar days prior to an administrative hearing, DCR and the appellant shall make the following pre-hearing disclosures to the hearing officer, with simultaneous email service upon the other party: (i) a brief statement of the facts and issues relating to the appeal; (ii) a copy of all documentary evidence to be offered at the hearing; and (iii) a list of all witnesses to be presented at the hearing.
 The hearing officer shall not issue any decision relating to the appeal before the hearing.

-(e) Administrative hearings shall be conducted as follows:
+(f) DCR may promulgate Administrative Hearing Procedures concerning hearing processes and procedures.
+Administrative hearings shall be conducted as follows:

 1. The hearing shall be recorded by an audio device provided by DCR.
 Any party to the hearing may, at its own expense, cause the hearing to be audio recorded and transcribed by a certified court reporter;